dvidos/handcrafted-os/readme.md

 ### things to do

-* improve screen experience, by implementing scrolling back and readline with history, and autocomplete (see [here](https://tiswww.case.edu/php/chet/readline/readline.html))
+* improve screen experience, by implementing scrolling back
+* virtual terminals seem to be possible (e.g. a way of switching between two of them, each having virtual screen buffers, scrollback, and switching wakes or sleeps each of them)
 * move utility functions to libc/libk, make kernel use it.
 * pci discovery, towards hdd and usb
 * ata disk driver (detect, implement R/W operations) (info [one](http://www.osdever.net/tutorials/view/lba-hdd-access-via-pio), [two](https://wiki.osdev.org/ATA_PIO_Mode))